Rules Of Play

 hits a lighting fixture or pole.

-14s) Balls Off Screens: If a ball
+14s) Balls Off Screens: If

 in play or on the service hits the deck in the correct